 Our institution has procedures in place to test our emergency notification, response, and evacuation procedures on at least an annual basis.
 Such tests may be announced or unannounced.
 These tests are regularly scheduled, contain drills, exercises, and follow-through activities.
-"Drills" are activities that test a single procedural operation, e.g., a test of campus security personnel conducting a campus lockdown.
+"Drills" are activities that test a single procedural operation, e.g., an evacuation drill.
 "Exercises" are tests involving coordination of efforts, e.g., a test of the coordination of first responders, including police, firefighters, and emergency medical technicians.
 "Follow-through activities" are activities designed to review the test, e.g., a survey or interview to obtain feedback from participants.
 Our tests are designed to assess and evaluate our emergency plans and capabilities.